yulunmiao/NanoTools/python/dashboards/README.md

 In a conda environment on a uaf machine...
 ```
 python nanogentree.py
-# take note of the port that is printed out and forward it to your local machine
+# take note of the port that is printed out
+# edit the variables below and execute the `ssh` command on your local computer
 port=11337
 host=uaf-10.t2.ucsd.edu
 ssh -N -f -L localhost:$port:localhost:$port $host